 Chełmno - The First Death Camp

-The camp's first commandant was SS-Sturmbannführer (Major) Herbert Lange who would later be killed in action on 20 April 1945 within Bernau bei, a small town some 6 miles northeast of Berlin.
-The camp's last commandant was SS-Hauptsturmführer (Captain) Hans Bothmann who took over in 1942.
+The camp's first commandant was SS-Sturmbannführer (Major) Herbert Lange, who was later killed in action on 20 April 1945 in Bernau bei Berlin, a small town some 6 miles north-east of the German capital.
+The camp's last commandant was SS-Hauptsturmführer (Captain) Hans Bothmann, who took over command in 1942.

-In March 1943, the camp stopped its operations and the SS began to dismantle the site, however, when the decision was made to completely liquidate the ghetto at Łódź, the camp was reopened in April 1944 and the killing began all over again in June the same year as transports began to pour in, by this stage the camp had established a crematorium to ensure that all its victims would be cremated.
+In March 1943, the camp ceased operations and the SS began to dismantle the site.
+However, when the decision was made to completely liquidate the Łódź Ghetto, the camp was reopened in April 1944.
+The killings began all over again in June of that year as transports commenced.
+By this stage, the camp had established a crematorium to ensure that all its victims were cremated

-It is difficult to ascertain the exact numbers of those murdered within the camp, the estimates are between *170,000 to 360.000 (* Sources for numbers: https://www.britannica.com/place/Chelmno-concentration-camp-Poland and Second World War (2000) Martin Gilbert p274-75).
-Through the short life of the camp, only a handful of prisoners had managed to escape and by the time the Red Army had arrived at the camp on 17 January 1945, the Nazis had destroyed the site in an attempt to hide the evidence of their crimes, and murdered the remaining prisoners.
+It is difficult to ascertain the exact number of people murdered within the camp; however, estimates range between 170,000 and 360,000 (Sources: Encyclopedia Britannica and Martin Gilbert's Second World War, 2000, pp. 274–275).
+Throughout the short lifespan of the camp, only a handful of prisoners managed to escape.
+By the time the Red Army arrived on 17 January 1945, the Nazis had already destroyed the site in an attempt to hide evidence of their crimes and had murdered the remaining prisoners

 Above: A Gas Van